 PPL Peer-to-Peer Volunteer Award winners

-Tammy Kirschman, billing specialist at Lehigh, doesn’t wait for volunteer opportunities to come her way, she creates them for herself.
+Tammy Kirschman, business process specialist, doesn’t wait for volunteer opportunities to come her way, she creates them for herself.

 “Between delivering food to the homeless and organizing fundraising events for nonprofits, she influences and inspires her friends and co-workers to volunteer as well,” said nominator Jess Rosato.
 “Tammy is thoughtful and kind and is always willing to put in the time, energy and effort to make someone else smile.”